TankieTwitch/how-to-use-library/README.md

 3. Name the icon image so it correspond to the image you are replacing or the name you have entered in the database you are adding them to - the .png name MUST match the name of the item in your script and database (I'm not a code person, but I know it is case sensitive so make sure they match)

 > [!NOTE]
-> Updates will include changelogs so if you are using a current image and it's updated in the library by name - this won't affect your scrips as long as you are not pulling _**directly**_ from the main library folder on your computer.
+> Updates will include changelogs so if you are using a current image and it's updated in the library by name - this won't affect your scripts as long as you are not pulling _**directly**_ from the main library folder on your computer.
 Please don't do that.

 * The Icon Library Project's **Discord Updates Channel** will list all the files added to the libraries and changelog if there are any.
 * If there is an image update, you can decide if you want to replace the old image by dragging a copy into your server image folder or script location and renaming it.